Old Hemp: Legacy

 Hemp is considered the foundation sire or "father" of the Border Collie breed.
 The International Sheepdog society began its stud book in 1915, with Old Hemp being the ninth entry out of around 300,000.
 Old Hemp's ability to herd sheep was what attracted many dog handlers.
 Estimates place his offspring at more than 200, due to his stud services being widely sought after.
 His medium-sized stature and rough coat are commonly seen in the breed today, as many of his offspring continued to keep many of his original traits.

 While it is not known if Hemp participated in any sheepdog trials, a dog from Telfer's own breeding stock, Sweep (a grandson of Hemp), won the International Sheep Dog Society's championship twice.
 Telfer later bred and owned another dog named Hemp, a descendant of Old Hemp.
 The younger Hemp won the 1924 International Farmers Championship for sheepdogs.
 This was not the only victory in that competition by Old Hemp's descendants.
 Each of the twenty-nine collies that won the championship between 1906 and 1951 were descendants of Old Hemp.

 A Facebook campaign was started in 2012 to install a memorial to Telfer and Old Hemp in West Woodburn, and permission was granted by the relevant authorities.
-The unveiling of the memorial took place on September 8, 2015, and was attended by a large assembly of Border Collies owners with their dogs.
+The unveiling of the memorial took place on September 8, 2015, and was attended by a large assembly of Border Collie owners with their dogs.